 Herbal medicines are very good and effective and what's best about them is that they usually do not have side effects when used appropriately and at suggested doses.
 Several herbs may be used to treat prostatitis and associated urinary tract infections :

 * Bearberry - Acts as a diuretic and antiseptic for the urinary tract system.

 * Echinacea and goldenseal - Used to treat infections because of their antiviral and antibacterial properties.

 * Flower pollen extract – This herbal supplement has been used in Europe for over three decades to treat prostatitis.
 However, keep in mind that flower pollen is not the same as bee pollen.

-* Saw palmetto - Provides several beneficial effects on the prostate and the urinary tract.
+- Saw palmetto - Provides several beneficial effects on the prostate and the urinary tract.
 Saw palmetto can interact with some medications, including hormone replacement therapies and blood thinners.

 *African pygeum - May help reduce urinary symptoms of BPH and both bacterial and nonbacterial prostatitis in men with mild-to-moderate urinary symptoms.